vipul-sharma20/vipul.xyz/_random/building_mechanical_keyboard.md

 completely manufactured keyboards in India.
 To be honest, I didn't do any legwork to see if I can get parts and stuff from local vendors.

-Only options I could see for lazy me were:
+Only options I could see for the lazy me were:
 - Import some manufactured keyboard which I like.
 This option is too expensive because shipping, high import duty in India etc.
 - Choose among the limited set of non-out-of-stock keyboards from online